hanniballar/mazikeen/Documentation/Mazikeen.rst

-`mazikeen` framework is designed for command line applications.
-It's main feature is that every test has it's own directory.
+`mazikeen` is a test framework for command line applications.
+`mazikeen` was created to facilitae testing of CLI application that have a predictable output.
+It facilitates testing on different operating systems by provideing a diff method that is agnostic to newline and make / remove directory.
+For `mazikeen` every test has it's own directory helping debugging and organizing tests.
-`mazikeen` empathise parralel testing.
+|`mazikeen` empathise parralel testing.

 The test structure looks like:
 ::